jtothebell/fake-08/README.md

 You browse and download carts by using the `SPLORE()` function in Pico 8 (again, if you have $15 to spend, and you are interested in game dev, it is well worth your money).
 Once you have loaded a cart that you want to try on FAKE-08, type `save {{cartname}}.p8` to save the cart as a text file, then copy that file to your device's SD card.

 You can also browse carts on the Pico-8 BBS website, but can only download complete carts in png format.
-Fake-08 doesn't directly support png carts yet, but you can use picotool (https://github.com/dansanderson/picotool) to convert downloaded pngs to text carts with the `writep8` command assuming the cart's license allows it (most carts on the BBS use a Creative Commons License that allows for such use).
+As of pre release v0.0.1.1 Fake-08 should load and play png carts provided they don't use any other unsupported features.
+You can download p8.png carts from the `Cart` link in the lower left of the game view, and save it into your sdmc:/p8carts directory.

+## Other Notes

 I make no specific claims of compatibility at the present time.
 I think many carts _should_ work, but this is still a project in the very early stages, and it is my first real foray into C or C++ development and low level game dev in general.
+I'm doing this project for fun as a way to learn lower level languages than I've used before, as well as basic game engines etc.

 Feel free to write up any issues you come across, and attach as small of a cart as possible that reproduces the issue.